 In June this year, the first generation of mountain guides from Eastern Europe will complete their IFMGA training.
 This brings thriving opportunities for both mountain guides in the area and clients willing to explore some of Europe’s less-visited mountain destinations.

-Being certified by IFMGA allow guides to practice their profession outside their home countries and provide them with a liability insurance.
+Being certified by IFMGA allows guides to practice their profession outside their home countries and provides them with liability insurance.

 About the training

 The training for this first generation of mountain guides from Eastern Europe was possible thanks to a cooperation between the IFMGA, ENSA —the French National School of Ski and Alpinism—, the Austrian Mountain Guide Association and other alpine countries.
 “We are here today because they have helped us and supported us, we are very grateful”, says Cosmin.

 Most Eastern or Central European countries don’t have an IFMGA member association.
 Only Slovenia, Poland, Czech Republic and Slovakia are formal IFMGA members and yet they are unable to organize training every year since they have a low number of candidates.
 “For small countries, training is not always sustainable and demands big expenses for associations and individuals”, Cosmin explains.
 The EEMGA enables all these countries to receive international training.